paragonie/paseto/docs/RFC/paseto.md

 PASETO is defined in two pieces:

 1. The PASETO Message Format, defined in (#paseto-message-format)
-2. The PASETO Protocol Version, defined in (#paseto-protocol-versions)
+2. The PASETO Protocol Version, defined in (#protocol-versions)

 # Notation and Conventions